micmejia/bible-dump/NKJV/Genesis/Gen 47.md

 Pharaoh said to Jacob, "How old _are_ you?"

 ###### 9
-And Jacob said to Pharaoh, "The days of the years of my [^a]pilgrimage _are_ one hundred and thirty years; few and evil have been the days of the years of my life, and they have not attained to the days of the years of the life of my fathers in the days of their pilgrimage."
+And Jacob said to Pharaoh, "The days of the years of my pilgrimage _are_ one hundred and thirty years; few and evil have been the days of the years of my life, and they have not attained to the days of the years of the life of my fathers in the days of their pilgrimage."

 ###### 10
 So Jacob blessed Pharaoh, and went out from before Pharaoh.